-Work abroad sounds like an adventure to many people.
-However, jobs in Saudi Arabia requires more than just the obvious Saudi cover letter and Saudi CV writing and translation - you need to pass the Saudi job interview.
+Working abroad sounds like an adventure to many people.
+However, jobs in Saudi Arabia requires more than just the obvious Saudi CV and Saudi cover letter writing and translation - you need to pass the Saudi job interview.
 You will face issues that probably did not even cross your mind when you start Saudi job search.

 Do not get the wrong idea about the impact the Saudi job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and habits, job application procedures, the selection trends and the management culture.
 So, be prepared to take the Saudi Arabia as it is with all of its difficulties, contradictions and challenges.

 Most visits to Saudi Arabia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 In recent years, the Saudi authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 The official Saudi Arabia language is Arabic.
 In a business environment, English is widely used and understood.
 Depending on the company, the position and whether or not tests are involved the number of interviews in Saudi Arabia varies.
 Be ready for more than one Saudi job interview.
 Also, be ready to practically demonstrate your skills.